 Kørner works in various media, including painting, graphics, sculpture and installation.
 He has undertaken several decorating commissions, including the mural Afghanistan for Frederik VIII's Palace at Amalienborg and most recently a 36 metres long mural Panorama for the State Prison at Nordfalster.
 Nationally, Kørner's works are found at the ARKEN Museum of Modern Art, ARoS Aarhus Art Museum and the National Gallery of Denmark in Copenhagen.
 In addition, his works are represented in international collections including the Rubell Family Collection in Miami and the Tate Gallery and Saatchi Collection in London.

-Previous Kørner + ege collaboration
+Previous Kørner + Ege Carpets collaboration

-ege has had the pleasure of representing Kørner's work once before with the Tsunami installation made of carpet in blue and green hues running 15 metres across the floor and 4.5 metres up the wall.
+Ege Carpets have had the pleasure of representing Kørner's work once before with the Tsunami installation made of carpet in blue and green hues running 15 metres across the floor and 4.5 metres up the wall.

-Kørner believes that carpet is as unique as art material for it is particularly suitable on large-format installations.
+Kørner believes that carpet is as unique as art material for it's particularly suitable on large-format installations.
 He believes that carpet can make all the difference since it attracts attention to the floor, a feature of set design which is often overlooked.
 Tsunami has been exhibited at several locations: The Victoria Miro Gallery in London, HEART Herning Museum of Contemporary Art (DK), and most recently at J. F. Willumsens Museum in Frederikssund (DK).

 "Tsunami" by John Kørner